thaeber/figure-tools/README.md

 save_figure(__file__)
 ```

-Note that this only works within a "normal" python script where the `__file__` variable
-has been sensibly initialized.
-In jupyter notebooks or when the python module (file)
-is loaded from a database, the value of `__file__` is undefined.
+Note that this only works within a "normal" python script where the `__file__` variable has been sensibly initialized.
+In jupyter notebooks or when the python module (file) is loaded from a database, the value of `__file__` is undefined.
 Alternatively, the `filename` parameter can be set to the path and filename under which the image will be stored.

-> :warning: When using a filename other than that of the script that generated the figure and that is under version control, the automatic assignment of git commit hashes and blame metadata can lead meaningless results.
+> :warning: When using a filename other than that of the script that generated the figure and that is under version control, the automatic assignment of git commit hashes and blame metadata can lead to meaningless results.

 The second parameter is a reference to the figure that should be saved.
 If omitted or set to None, the function uses the current figure (see [pyplot.gcf()](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.gcf.html?highlight=gcf#matplotlib-pyplot-gcf)).